ain-soph/trojanzoo/README.md

 ## Features
 1. **Colorful and verbose output!**
    > Note: enable with `--color` for color and `--verbose` for verbose.
-The color setting won't change after program starts.
-   To open an interactive window, use `python - --color`
+   To open an interactive window with color, use `python - --color`
 2. Modular design (plug and play)
 3. Good code linting support (this package requires `python>=3.9`)
 4. Register **your own module** to the library.